Anamorphosis: Types of projection

 There are two main types of anamorphosis: perspective (oblique) and mirror (catoptric).
 More complex anamorphoses can be devised using distorted lenses, mirrors, or other optical transformations.

 An oblique anamorphism forms an affine transformation of the subject.
 Early examples of perspectival anamorphosis date to the Renaissance of the fifteenth century and largely relate to religious themes.

 With mirror anamorphosis, a conical or cylindrical mirror is placed on the distorted drawing or painting to reveal an undistorted image.
 The deformed picture relies on laws regarding angles of incidence of reflection.
 The length of the flat drawing's curves are reduced when viewed in a curved mirror, such that the distortions resolve into a recognizable picture.
 Unlike perspective anamorphosis, catoptric images can be viewed from many angles.
 The technique was originally developed in China during the Ming Dynasty, and the first European manual on mirror anamorphosis was published around 1630 by the mathematician Vaulezard.

-Channel anamorphosis or tabula scalata has a different images on each side of a corrugated carrier.
+Channel anamorphosis or tabula scalata has a different image on each side of a corrugated carrier.
 A straight frontal view shows an unclear mix of the images, while each image can be viewed correctly from a certain angle.